GMC Savana Insurance Rates

 Rates are averaged for all GMC Savana models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The points below are a brief recap of the material that was touched on above.
+The items below are a recap of the data touched on in the above illustrations.

-- Insureds who want increased liability limits will pay an extra $510 each year to raise limits from a low limit to 250/500 limits
+- Policyholders who may need more liability coverage will pay around $510 annually to raise limits from a minimum limit to 250/500 limits

 Rate Tables and Charts